Panthers vs. Bruins Prediction & Picks - November 22

 Panthers Splits and Trends

-- The Panthers have posted a record of 2-1-3 in overtime games on their way to an overall mark of 12-5-1.
+- The Panthers have finished 2-1-3 in overtime games to contribute to an overall record of 12-5-1.

-- Florida has earned 13 points (6-1-1) in its eight games that finished with a one-goal margin.
+- In the eight games Florida has played that were decided by one goal, it has a 6-1-1 record (good for 13 points).

-- This season the Panthers recorded only one goal in one game and they lost that matchup.
+- In the one game this season the Panthers registered just one goal, they lost.

-- When Florida has scored a pair of goals this season, they've earned five points (2-1-1 record).
+- Florida has taken five points from the four games this season when it scored a pair of goals (2-1-1 record).

-- Florida has scored a lone power-play goal in six games this season and has registered eight points from those matchups.
+- In the six games when Florida has scored a lone power-play goal, it registered eight points after finishing 4-2-0.

 - The Panthers' opponents have had more shots in four games.
 The Panthers went 3-1-0 in those contests (six points).